 When you click on her profile, you’ll see that it’s optimized to ensure the algorithm understands that her page is all about sustainable fashion.
 It’s not only in her name but also in her description:

 Pro tip: Use SEO tactics like relevant keywords on your videos and posts as well as on your social media descriptions.
 Use keywords that describe who you are and what you do.
+Consider leveraging APIs like the Google SERP API to analyze keyword performance and identify trends.

 Many brands offer ambassador and/or affiliate programs, which can be a great way for them to take a peak into the benefits of working with you.